TD-Addon/StandardsValidator/WARNINGS.md

 Certain classes have voice lines and greetings that imply they can transport the player.
 If an NPC with such a class does not offer travel services, they should be assigned another class.

+## Does not have a reply to the destination topic
+Travel NPCs should be able to tell you about where they can take you.

+## Offers travel to X but there is no return travel there
+This travel connection is a one-way trip.

+## Offers X travel to Y but there is no corresponding return travel
+One of these NPCs likely has the wrong class.
+A guild guide and shipmaster should not be on the same network even if they share a cell, for example.

 # Orphaned objects
 These are probably leftovers from previous releases.
 Of course, they might also be intended for an unfinished or unmerged quest.